astamuse/asta4d-ide/README.md

 # Asta4d IDE

-This project is for the purpose of better developing support for Asta4d users, be planning to contains following features:
+This project is for the purpose of better developing support for Asta4d users, contains following features:

+- snippet method navigation in template file (DONE)
-- hyper link in template file, includes sninpet method, extension parent and embed target.
+- extension parent navigation (TODO)
+- embed target navigation (TODO)
-- find reference to include snippet declaration
+- find reference for snippet method to include snippet declaration (DEVELOPING)

-Currently in prototype stage.
+More features can be required :-)

 ## LICENSE